MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 9. Wait for the policy to be assigned and view a success indication that policy was applied.

-10. Validate settings are applied locally on the client by using the [Get-MpPreference](/powershell/module/defender/get-mppreference#examples?view=windowsserver2019-psreserve-view=true) command utility.
+10. You can validate that settings are applied locally on the client by using the [Get-MpPreference](/powershell/module/defender/get-mppreference#examples?view=windowsserver2019-psreserve-view=true) command utility.

 ## Monitor status